taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Otto then faints.

-Min: **"Amadou and Jina nursed Otto back to health, then they both insisted on traveling with him.
-When they made it back to Cueva De Los Pajaritos, it was even worse than Otto had described.
-Bautista had basically enslaved the entire remaining population to serve his brutish desires.
-He and his cronies were eating lavishly and forcibly taking whatever they wanted without consequence, while the rest of cave starved or fell ill from working the surface farms without sufficient protective gear."**
+Min: **"Amadou and Jina nursed Otto back to health, then they both insisted on traveling to Cueva De Los Pajaritos with him.
+When they made it back, it was even worse than Otto had described.
+Bautista had basically enslaved the entire remaining population.
+He and his cronies were forcibly taking whatever they wanted, while the rest of cave starved or fell ill from working the surface farms without sufficient protective gear."**

 ### Page 10